Husnaisyam/fddc-app/flutter/food_classifier_app/README.md

 3. Place both files in the `assets/models/` directory
 4. Update the `INPUT_SIZE` constant in `lib/models/classifier.dart` if your model requires a different input size than 224x224

-### Development Mode

-If you run the app without a real model, it will operate in development mode with simulated predictions for the following food categories:
-- apple
-- banana
-- burger
-- pizza
-- salad
-- sushi

 ## Project Structure